28 of the Most Beautiful New Zealand Beaches

 6. Cathedral Cove

-Cathedral cove is one of the most popular beaches in New Zealand and probably the most picturesque.
+Cathedral cove is one of the most popular beaches in NZ and probably the most picturesque.
 It’s located nearly at the tip of the coromandel, a region known for its many beautiful beaches and locations.

-To reach the beach you have to descend from the car park and along a walking track for around 1 hour.
+To reach this beautiful NZ beach you have to descend from the car park and along a walking track for around 1 hour.
 You will then take the stairs which lead you down into the cove and then on the other side is a beach.
 When you reach the cove, you will see it was worth it.

 With its beautiful beach and the famous cove where I’m sure you have seen many pictures, it’s a great place to relax.
 You can opt to chill on the beach or do some kayaking.

-Side note: In the summer this place can get quite busy and the car park can get full very fast.
+Side note: In the summer this New Zealand beach can get quite busy and the car park can get full very fast.
 Come here early or later in the afternoon to avoid the crowds.
 Make sure you also bring food and water with you as there are limited options nearby.

 7. Maori Beach, Stewart Island